 The Group contributes to various accumulation style superannuation plans.
-Employer contributions are at the rate required to satisfy its obligations under the Superannuation Guarantee legislation, currently 11% of salary.
+Employer contributions are at the rate required to satisfy its obligations under the Superannuation Guarantee legislation, currently 11.5% of salary.
 The Group may make additional contributions by agreement with employees.

-2023 2022 15.
-Deferred Income - contract liability \$'000 \$'000 Current Other grants 31,704 29,806 Deferred income opening balance 29,806 30,340 Revenue received Revenue recognised in Profit and Loss 35,347 (34,242) 39,806 (40,340) Deferred income closing balance 30,911 29,806
+15. Deferred Income - contract liability

+2024 \$'000 2023 \$'000

+Current

+Other grants 26,726 30,911

+Deferred income opening balance 30,911 29,806

+Funds received 36,539 35,347

+Revenue recognised in Profit and Loss (40,724) (34,242)

+Deferred income closing balance 26,726 30,911

-General research operating grants are deferred and recognised as a contract liability, where there is an obligation to repay amounts which are not spent in accordance with the conditions specified.
+In accordance with AASB 15, research operating grants are deferred and recognised as a contract liability, where there is an obligation to repay amounts which are not spent in accordance with the conditions specified and the performance obligations set out in the grant are sufficiently specific.